What is a Claims Analysis Dashboard?

 You can find hundreds of additional examples here

-The typical users of this type of form are: Budget Managers, analysts and CFOs.
+The typical users of this type of dashboard are: CFOs, medical billing manager, collections manager, accountants, analysts.

-Other Forms Often Used in Conjunction with Expense Assumption Forms
+Other Reports Often Used in Conjunction with Claims Analysis Dashboards

 Where Does the Data for Analysis Originate From?

 The Actual (historical transactions) data typically comes from enterprise resource planning (ERP) systems like: Microsoft Dynamics 365 (D365) Finance, Microsoft Dynamics 365 Business Central (D365 BC), Microsoft Dynamics AX, Microsoft Dynamics NAV, Microsoft Dynamics GP, Microsoft Dynamics SL, Sage Intacct, Sage 100, Sage 300, Sage 500, Sage X3, SAP Business One, SAP ByDesign, Acumatica, Netsuite and others.